sjsu-library/unionist/_template/unionist--text-0042.md

   their children.<br>  “These engagements” says the letter-writer “she has violated without excuse.”<br>  If you could prove all this, Gentlemen, you would certainly prove that<br>  <em>she</em>  did very wrong, but not that<br>  <em>you</em>  have done right.”
-I will venture to say however, that if she had given up the<br>  office&nbsp;
-  of an instructress altogether, we never should have heard a<br>  syllable about her “numerous, solemn engagements.”
+I will venture to say however, that if she had given up the<br>  office of an instructress altogether, we never should have heard a<br>  syllable about her “numerous, solemn engagements.”
 And discontinued the<br>  instruction of your children, if she had not first been threatened with the<br>  loss of your patronage,